-When you go to see your physiotherapist you may receive exercises as part of your treatment that are designed to help with your condition.
+When you go to see your sports medicine doctor or physiotherapist you may receive exercises as part of your treatment that are designed to help with your condition.
 These exercises may be ones that you do with your physiotherapist, at home or even the gym, you may even need to set an appointment with a chiropractor for further treatment if have gotten injured recently.

 As a patient you may be wondering, is it okay to experience pain when I do my exercises?

 Some recent research talks about whether patient exercises should be painful, and finds that there are some positive benefits to exercising in to pain.

 This means that therapists are being encouraged to give exercises to patients where some pain is allowed.

 With this approach you may find that you reproduce or even aggravate your pain or symptoms temporarily with your exercises but the good news is, this is often okay.